Posterior Horn Meniscus Injury

 Before we go further, it's important to understand that your body is capable of healing itself.
 This is why your doctor will always try to opt for the conservative treatment first - usually, it works although it takes time to heal.
 Your blood flow carries oxygen and much needed nutrients to injured cells in the body while also flushing away toxins and waste at the same time.

-When you have a posterior Horn meniscus injury, however, there is not much blood flow available in your injured meniscus, especially if your tear is close to the White zone.
+When you have a posterior Horn meniscus injury, however, there is not much blood flow available in your injured meniscus, especially if your tear is in the White zone.
 Inflammation and reduced movement (lack of activity or on-going immobility) reduces the flow of blood to an area that's already receiving very little blood flow.
 If you're moving your injured meniscus around you run a risk of increasing the severity of the injury.
 If there has been some healing, you could re-injure your meniscus all over again.